Other Names: Alecensa®

 - Weight gain of 5 pounds in one week (fluid retention)

-- Extreme weakness that interferes with normal activities
+- Extreme muscle weakness/aching that interferes with normal activities

 - Signs of possible liver problems: dark urine, pale bowel movements, bad stomach pain, feeling very tired and weak, unusual itching, or yellowing of the eyes or skin

 - If you think you may be pregnant